 - $25,000 property liability damage per accident

-As a truck accident victim, there are specific steps you can take immediately after a crash to help strengthen your case.
+As a truck accident victim, it can be difficult to know what to do after an accident.
+However, there are specific steps you can take immediately after a crash to help strengthen your case.

 Be sure to:

 - Report the accident.
-Call the police and file a police report.
+Call the police and file an accident report.
 In addition, report the accident to your insurance company.

 - Collect evidence at the accident scene.
-Whenever possible, gather as much evidence as possible.
+Whenever possible, gather evidence at the scene.
 Take pictures, write down notes, take witness statements, and exchange information with the truck driver.

 - Hire a reputable truck accident attorney.
 After the crash, consult with a lawyer as soon as possible.